 You use the External Name clause to specify the locations of all components needed to create the external routine.

 All files included by, or linked to, an external routine must be accessible to the database.
-These files can reside on a client system or within Advanced SQL Engine.
-Best practice is to keep the source on the client system to ensure that the programmer writing the external routine can control who can access the code.
+These files can reside on a client system or within the database; however, for security reasons, the best practice is to keep the source on the client system to ensure that the programmer writing the external routine can control who can access the code.
 To do this, specify the C option in the external string literal clause to notify the system that the source is stored on the client.

 The system automatically copies any client-resident source, header, or object files specified in the External Name clause to the server.
-Note that the system does not transport external libraries and shared object files, which must be manually installed in Advanced SQL Engine.
+Note that the system does not transport external libraries and shared object files, which must be manually installed in the database.

 You can specify the external function name in one of three ways: